-Removing The Coin-Cell Battery
+Removing the Coin-Cell Battery

 - 1. Follow the procedures in Before Working Inside Your Computer. - 2.
 Remove the cover. - 3.
+Remove the front bezel. - 4.
 Press the coin-cell battery inward to allow the battery to pop up from the socket.

-4. Lift the coin-cell battery out of the computer.
+5. Lift the coin-cell battery out of the computer.